2018 NEW MEMBER EXHIBITION

 Shimon Attie's work allows us to reflect on the relationship between place, memory, and identity.
 He is particularly concerned with issues of loss, communal trauma and the potential for regeneration.
 His series Facts on the Ground were created at many sites across Israel and Palestine.
 Intensely site-specific and using carefully chosen texts, Attie's light boxes were staged primarily for the camera.

 Park McArthur uses ready-made materials and the structures of the built environment to confront issues of visibility, utility and the aesthetics of everyday life.
 Her work often comes in the form of concrete interventions or subtle gestures which question the role of the artist and the institution.
-For this exhibition, McArthur has contributed a photograph of a public housing building that she noticed was vacant.
-Accompanying the image is a speculative plan for its use as an intentional community.
+For this exhibition, McArthur has contributed a photograph of a public housing building that she proposes to convert into an intentional community where caregivers could live in proximity to their clients.
+Elsewhere in the show is an advertisement for the Toto Neorest toilet which speaks to ideals of comfort and cleanliness.

 Noel W. Anderson's multilayered work begins with existing imagery particular to African American experiences such as Ebony magazine, FBI files, etc. He weaves these into Jacquard tapestries which are dyed, distressed and overpainted.
 He frames these with African purple hardwood.
 This hybrid materiality addresses the polemics of black representation and black masculinity while connecting historical dialogues of painting, printmaking, photography, sculpture, and weaving.